aiji42/sb-prisma/README.md

 generator sb_prisma {
   provider       = "sb-prisma"
-  output         = "../sb-prisma" // (default) the directory where generated code for initialization will be saved endpoint       = "SUPABSE_URL" // (default) the environment variable key that pointing to the Supabase endpoint apikey         = "SUPABASE_ANON_KEY" // (default) the environment variable key that pointing to the Supabase api key
+  output         = "../sb-prisma" // (default) the directory where generated code for initialization will be saved endpoint       = "SUPABASE_URL" // (default) the environment variable key that pointing to the Supabase endpoint apikey         = "SUPABASE_ANON_KEY" // (default) the environment variable key that pointing to the Supabase api key

   // fetchModule = "node-fetch" // if you want to specify the module name for fetch (must be exported by default)